 I moved to Tucson, Arizona in 1980 My ham radio activity has been very sporadic over the years due to demands of school, work and family.
 My rig and antenna are nothing spectacular but are probably the best they have ever been and am trying to be more active in award-chasing and contest.
 I hope for further improvements once we complete a planned move to Sonoita, Arizona where there will be more room (and hopefully time) for ham radio activity.

 I’ve been working on “Worked all States” certificates as well as “DX Century Club” (worked 100 countries).
-I have completed WAS on Digital, CW and Phone modes and two states to confirm for the Triple Play WAS.
-I have more than 120 countries (out of 337 possible) worked for DXCC.
+I have completed WAS on Digital, CW and Phone modes, 5BWAS, as well as Triple Play WAS.
+I have more than 150 countries (out of 337 possible) worked for DXCC.

 I’ve participated in some contests in my quest for states and countries.
 I found that I needed a good means to bulk load QRZ.com data into logs from N1MM+ before I imported to my regular log.
 Finding no solutions at the time, I wrote my own Windows software to do this.
 If it might be of use to you, see my Software page.